-When it comes to Texas defensive driving, there are two different documents referred to as “affidavits” and they are not required in all circumstances.
-One defensive driving affidavit is required by some courts to begin a driver safety course, the other required by defensive driving providers to allow certain students to complete a course.
+When it comes to Texas defensive driving, there are two different documents referred to as “affidavits,” and they are not required in all circumstances.
+Some courts require one defensive driving affidavit to begin a driver safety course, and defensive driving providers require the other to allow certain students to complete a course.
 Whether you need one will depend on factors like:

 - The jurisdiction where you received your ticket

 - Any recent changes to your license or automobile

 As if this whole process wasn’t confusing enough already, right?

 Read on to understand if you’ll need to provide an affidavit and which one you’ll need if you do.

 Which Affidavit Do I Need for Defensive Driving?

 Before we get into the answer to that question, let’s take a closer look at the two different types of defensive driving affidavits that exist in Texas.

 The first kind of affidavit is one that may be required by the court.
 Some cities (like Houston, for example) will ask you to submit a signed—sometimes notarized—statement attesting that you have not taken a driver safety course to dismiss a citation in the last 12 months.
 Basically, it’s your promise that, although you’re not beneath breaking the law to get a ticket, you are certainly above the idea of breaking the law about getting rid of one.

 The fact that a court requires such a document is curious.
 These same courts will likely ask you to submit a copy of your driving record, and whether or not you have taken defensive driving in the last 12 months will be reflected there.
 Maybe they ask you to jump through extra hoops because, hey, sometimes it just feels good to swing your gavel around.